Frequently Asked Buyer Questions

 Can I ask how old something is?

-What's the response time frame to an offer?
+What's the common response time frame for an offer?

 Do I really need to do a final walk-through?